kevinsanders133/test/cv.md

 * **E-mail:** [fairytailetyp@gmail.com](fairytailetyp@gmail.com)
 * **GitHub:** [@kevinsanders133](https://github.com/kevinsanders133)
 # About Me
 ## I am 20 years old, I'm studying informatics at University of Natural Sciences and Humanities in Siedlce (Poland).
-I really want to work in EPAM.
+I want to work in EPAM.
 My goal is to gain knowledge in the field of front-end development.
 # **My strengths:**
 * Quick learner
 * Full immersion in the essence of the problems